Co-authored by Nicole Haghpanah, EDPR NA DG & Antonio Fayad, EDPR H2 Strategy & Origination

 Given hydrogen energy density and the existing technology to store large quantities of energy in gaseous or liquefied form, hydrogen has a large potential to provide long-term energy storage.
 Unlike batteries, which at present can only store energy in the short term, hydrogen can store energy for the longer durations.
 In many areas of the U.S. electricity grid, lack of transmission infrastructure causes renewable curtailment.
 Often times, this power is lost or used for battery storage.
 This excess power could be used to produce more green hydrogen via electrolysis, thus complementing electricity and increasing the efficiency of the system as a whole.
 As renewables continue to penetrate the grid, intermittency issues will likely increase, giving green hydrogen a critical role as a storage resource for periods when renewable electricity is less available.

 At present, while the cost of energy is expected to fall in the coming years, the production of green hydrogen is still too expensive to achieve meaningful scale.
-However, there are governmental initiatives promoting technological and business model improvements to make green hydrogen cost competitive to other fuel sources.
-Two main programs in the U.S. today including the U.S. Department of Energy’s Hydrogen Shot and H2Hubs.
-The Hydrogen Shot is an initiative fuel aimed at establishing the framework for hydrogen deployment through the American Jobs Plan.
+However, there are governmental initiatives promoting technological and business model improvements to make green hydrogen cost competitive with other fuel sources.
+Two of these programs in the U.S. are the U.S. Department of Energy’s Hydrogen Shot and H2Hubs.
+The Hydrogen Shot is an initiative aimed at establishing the framework for hydrogen deployment through the American Jobs Plan.
 The goal is to ultimately reduce the renewable energy costs of hydrogen by 80% to establish new markets for hydrogen, create more clean energy jobs and reduce greenhouse gas emissions.
-The Infrastructure Investment and Jobs Act (IIJA) has allocated ~$8b for the development of at least 4 H2Hubs across the United States.
+The Infrastructure Investment and Jobs Act (IIJA) has allocated ~$8b for the development of at least four H2Hubs across the United States.
 The goal of the H2Hubs is to accelerate the use of hydrogen as an energy carrier by establishing networks of producers and consumers.
-With the help of government incentives, hydrogen has the power to come down the cost curve and become a real, viable energy vector.
+With the help of government incentives, hydrogen has the power to bring down the cost curve and become a real, viable energy vector.